mach-kernel/mach-kernel.github.io/_posts/2021-01-16-rust-xpc-ffi.md

 ![](https://i.imgur.com/UApPbOpm.png)

 Similarly, it would be nice to filter out services that are enabled and disabled. `launchctl dumpstate` includes this information, so I thought it would be easy to do the same as before (grab the info out of an XPC dictionary).
 The dumpstate endpoint takes an [XPC shmem](https://developer.apple.com/documentation/xpc/1505369-xpc_shmem_map?language=objc) object that will be populated with the reply after the call.
 It took me a little while to understand how to work with shmems, only to finally look inside and find: a giant string.
-The same one you see when running `launchctl list`.
+The same one you see when running `launchctl dumpstate`.
 Fun!

 ```
 (lldb) b xpc_pipe_routine_with_flags